 - Toasted blanched almonds

-- In a large skillet like this one, heat 1 tbsp extra virgin olive oil over medium heat until shimmering but not smoking.
+- In a large skillet like this one, heat 1 tablespoon extra virgin olive oil over medium heat until shimmering but not smoking.
 Add spinach and cook, tossing regularly, until just wilted.
 Transfer spinach to a colander to drain.

 - Return skillet to heat and add a little more extra virgin olive oil.
 Add blanched almonds and bread.
 Saute briefly until almonds turn a golden brown color, then add garlic, spices, and a dash of salt and pepper.
 Cook briefly until garlic gains a little color, be sure to toss well so that the spices coat the almonds and bread.